-- The Council remained focused on delivering high quality services and events to meet the needs and - expectations of a wide range of local people, ensuring the town centre is animated, vibrant and clean. - Work with Tees Valley Combined Authority on transport include the delivery of the Darlington Bank - Top station rail project, entering into an Enhanced Partnership with bus operators, a programme of interventions on priority bus corridors, further development of walking and cycling schemes and installation of electric vehicles charging points in car parks. - Work has continued through the period with partners to develop the 2025 celebrations programme.
-The restored Goods Shed is now the entry point to Hopetown housing a café, shop and digital media - experience.
-Hopetown celebrates the past, present and future of rail travel and engineering brilliance with a £3 million investment in a new interactive permanent exhibition. - Major refurbishment works at Darlington Library have been completed. - Modernisation work at Darlington Crematorium service is now complete.
+- The Council remained focused on delivering high quality services and events to meet the needs and - expectations of a wide range of local people, ensuring the town centre is animated, vibrant and clean. - Work with Tees Valley Combined Authority on transport include the delivery of the Darlington Bank Top station rail project, entering into an Enhanced Partnership with bus operators, further - development of walking and cycling schemes with work complete on Woodlands Road Phase 1 and Duke Street, and installation of electric vehicles charging points in car parks. - Work has continued through the period with partners to develop the 2025 celebrations programme.
+Work has continued this year, developing and finalising the proposals for the Darlington Rail Heritage - Quarter project putting in place all the approvals including planning and Cabinet.
+Phase 1 commenced in May 2022. - Major refurbishment works at Darlington Library have been completed. - Modernisation work at Darlington Crematorium service is now complete.